Anointingjohn/Feedbag/README.md

 ## **Feedbag Agrihub**

-Feedbag Agrihub is a dual-solution platform that revolutionizes food production through soil-less farming and a blockchain-powered network.
-The platform connects and rewards active players in the food supply chain (farmers, aggregators, and consumers), transforming the way we grow, distribute, and consume food.
+Feedbag Agrihub is an on-chain marketplace addressing post-harvest loss, market inaccessibility, and climate impact by connecting and rewarding African farmers, aggregators, and consumers from farm to table.
+Our platform leverages blockchain for transparency and AI for personalized consumer purchases, creating a sustainable, efficient, and equitable food supply chain.

 ## **Project Overview**